AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/extract-pdf/nodejs/index.md

   mimeType: MimeType.PDF
 });
 ```
 We define what PDF will be extracted.
-(You can download the source we used [here](/Adobe%20Extract%20API%20Sample.pdf).)
-In a real application, these values would be typically be dynamic.
+(The source `Adobe Extract API Sample.pdf` is included with the Node.js sample project.)
+In a real application, these values would typically be dynamic.

 5) Now, let's create the parameters and the job: